 7. Contents of DSMS

-(1) A DSMS must meet the minimum standards set out in the document published by the Safety Authority and known as “Guidelines for complying with the Petroleum (Submerged Lands) (Diving Safety) Regulations 2002”, as that document is in effect from time to time.
+(1) A DSMS must meet the minimum standards set out in the document initially published by the Department of Industry, Tourism and Resources (Commonwealth) and known as “Guidelines for complying with the Petroleum (Submerged Lands) (Diving Safety) Regulations 2002”, as that document is in effect from time to time.

 (2) A DSMS for a diving project must provide for —